NFL DFS picks, 'Thursday Night Football' lineup advice for Broncos vs. Raiders on FanDuel, DraftKings

 Part of McClure's NFL DFS strategy is rostering Las Vegas tight end Brock Bowers.
 The second-year pro was dominant as a rookie, but has been limited by injuries in 2025.
 He got back on the field in Week 9, however, and put up a massive 12-127-3 receiving line against the Jaguars.
 Denver's defense is elite, but the Broncos have given opposing tight ends a little space as they ranked outside the top 10 in Fantasy points given up against the position, so Bowers is one Las Vegas player who could do some damage on Thursday.
 See who else to roster at SportsLine.

 Another one of McClure's NFL DFS picks is Broncos running back J.K.
 Dobbins, who has an over/under of 71.5 rushing yards.
 Dobbins hasn't been much of a touchdown threat, but he's been a high-floor option in recent weeks due to his total workload.
 He's averaging more than 14 carries per game over the past three weeks, and he's averaged an efficient 5.2 yards per carry during that span.
 With Denver favored by more than a touchdown, there's a good chance that the game flow will allow him to see plenty of carries.
+Additionally, the Raiders allowed Travis Etienne of Jacksonville to go for 115 scrimmage yards last week.
 See more NFL DFS picks at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets at FanDuel if your $5 bet wins.